JiayuSuPKU/Smoother/docs/source/usage.rst

 **Spatial graph construction**
 ----------------------------------

-We first need to construct a weighted spatial graph using physical positions, histology, and additional features, which serves to represent spatial dependencies a priori.
+Our first step is to construct a weighted spatial graph using physical positions, histology, and additional features, which serves to represent spatial dependencies `a priori`.
-The neighborhood graph is represented as an :math:`n \times n` adjacency matrix :math:`W` such that each entry :math:`W_{ij}` indicates the connectivity between sample :math:`i` and :math:`j` (referred to as `SpatialWeightMatrix`).
+The neighborhood graph is represented as an :math:`n \times n` adjacency matrix :math:`W`, referred to as `SpatialWeightMatrix`, such that each entry :math:`W_{ij}` indicates the connectivity between sample :math:`i` and :math:`j`.

 .. code-block:: python